top of page

 Responding to 'The Benedict Option'

-- James Collazo
+• Writer: James Collazo

-- Nov 8, 2024
+• Nov 8, 2024

-- 8 min read
+• 7 min read

 Introduction

 In a world fractured by identity politics and secularism, Christians must return to the enduring truths that have withstood every test of history.
 The Benedict Option (Sentinel, 2017) by Rod Dreher (b.
 1967) calls believers to form tight-knit, morally distinct communities, following the example of Benedict of Nursia (480–547).
 Dreher warns that mainstream society has drifted far from God's ways, and that faithful Christians must intentionally separate to protect their witness and uphold the faith.
-Drawing on the philosopher Alasdair MacIntyre (1929–2025), he reminds us that a renewed vision is essential to navigate a fractured world.
-As MacIntyre declares, "If the tradition of the virtues was able to survive the horrors of the last dark ages, we are not entirely without hope . . .
-We are waiting not for a Godot but for another—doubtless very different—St. Benedict."

-Wesley: Personal & Social Holiness
+Wesley: Personal and Social Holiness

 From this perspective, Wesleyan believers do not aim to create self-contained virtuous enclaves.
 Our mission extends outward: to foster spiritual and social revival that spreads the love of Christ.
-Just as Wesley preached in open fields, bringing the gospel to those in need, we Evangelicals can adopt elements of The Benedict Option to prepare ourselves for service.
+Just as Wesley preached in open fields, bringing the gospel to those in need, we evangelicals can adopt elements of The Benedict Option to prepare ourselves for service.
 Communities centered on spiritual disciplines and purposeful living serve as platforms for nurturing individuals into messengers of grace and truth.
 Holiness, in this view, is not about retreat but about transforming hearts and society.
 Wesleyan theology calls us to ask: How can our communities shine as beacons of love, justice, and truth in a world yearning for hope?

 Rather than forming isolated communities, Wesleyans can act as leaven within the broader culture, embodying and promoting moral excellence through everyday life.
 A Wesleyan response to cultural challenges emphasizes engagement rather than withdrawal—through ethical integrity, compassionate service, and social reform.
 By bringing faith into public, familial, and vocational spheres, Wesleyans witness holiness within a culture they seek to transform from within, fulfilling Christ's call to be "salt and light" (Matt.
 5:13–16).
-Wesleyan theology remains relevant to pursuing first-century faith because it aims to restore the doctrines and spirit of the early church, primarily through the lens of paleo-orthodoxy.
+Wesleyan theology remains relevant to the pursuit of first-century faith because it aims to restore the doctrines and spirit of the early church, primarily through the lens of paleo-orthodoxy.

 Evangelical Witness to Transform Culture

 Evangelicals cannot hide and still obey the Great Commission (Matt.
 28:18–20).
 The Holy Spirit sends into the streets, the marketplaces, the schools—into the world itself—to make disciples and proclaim Christ without compromise.
 We cannot shrink from culture; we must confront it with courage, wisdom, and bold witness.
-Faith ignites like a fire; it does not hide like a candle tucked away in the shadows.

 The focus of The Benedict Option on sacred community, though not without merit, must not overshadow the divine charge to seek the lost.
 From the very beginning, the followers of Christ carried the message into hostile lands, proclaiming the gospel with boldness, even at the cost of life itself.
 Today, the pressures of a fallen world are not a summons to withdraw, but a clarion call to fearless witness.
 God calls us to stand in the marketplaces, schools, halls of power, and homes of the weary, demonstrating the love of Christ and declaring the good news with courage and clarity.
-Faith is not a lamp hidden under a basket; it is fire meant to blaze forth, illuminating all corners of the world.

 Capitalism and The Benedict Option

 In a free-market economy, Christians must rise as builders, not bystanders.
 We showcase integrity in our labor, generosity in our wealth, and service in our influence.
 Retreating into closed enclaves wastes the opportunity God has placed in our hands.
-Instead, we storm the marketplace with kingdom purpose—funding missions, creating jobs, and establishing institutions that magnify Christ.
+Instead, we enter the marketplace with kingdom purpose—funding missions, creating jobs, and establishing institutions that magnify Christ.
 Economic engagement is not retreat; it is spiritual warfare waged in the heart of culture, where every dollar, every deal, and every act of stewardship proclaims that Jesus is Lord (see "Money, Mammon & Tithe").

-Populism, Values & Engagement
+Populism, Values, and Engagement

 Rather than retreating into isolated enclaves, Christians should stand alongside like-minded Americans who long for a return to traditional values.
 Within the democratic framework, believers can fight for policies that secure the common good, safeguard religious freedom, and restore moral education.
 Populist engagement empowers ordinary citizens by recognizing their God-given agency and forges alliances across political and religious lines to defend shared convictions.
 By stepping boldly into political and civic life, Christians can shape the nation's future with truth and conviction rather than abandon it.